josephsalmon/HAX712X/Projects/2022-2023/README.md

 # Instructions

-The project will be two-fold: handle datasets from the French electricity consumption with the motivation to create a visualization inspired by the image below, and to predict electricity consumption on a future day.
+The project will be two-fold: handle datasets from the French electricity consumption with the motivation to create

+1. a visualization inspired by the image below,
+2. to predict electricity consumption on a future day.

 <img src=https://www.upenergie.com/wp-content/uploads/2022/04/la-consommation-delectricite-en-quelques-chiffres.png>